sonicprod/raspi-mame-appliance/_staging/home/pi/README.txt

 Batch mode: If there is no ROM name specified, the script scan all the ROMs files and automatically delete the unused/unneeded artwork files.

-mame-launcher.sh
+autostart.sh
 ----------------
-This script launch the MAME emulator and respawn it if quit unexpectedly.
+This script launch the selected frontend (MAME by default) or emulator (if in AUTOROM mode) and respawn it if quit unexpectedly.

 This script is called by the Systemd service named mame-autostart.service (while in Arcade Mode).